wansenai/eairp-docker/README.md

 The goal is to provide a production-ready Eairp system running in Docker.
 This is why:

 -	The OS is based on Debian and not on some smaller-footprint distribution like Alpine
 -	Several containers are used with Docker Compose: one for the mysql one for Redis and another for Eairp + Nginx.
-This allows the ability to run them on different machines for example.
+This allows the ability to run them on different machines.

 # How to use this image